 Holding a key position between mathematical and physical sciences on one side, and life sciences on the other, Chemistry offers many career opportunities.
 Our graduates routinely find jobs in their chosen fields.
 Salaries of all chemists have been steadily increasing in recent years, according to American Chemical Society statistics.
 Some of the many career opportunities include:

 ?
-Non-Research Industrial Opportunities (production supervision, chemical marketing, technical sales and service, and raw materials inventory and control), and
+Non-Research Industrial Opportunities (production supervision, chemical marketing, technical sales and service, and raw materials inventory and control pharmaceutical manufacturing), and

 ?
 Teaching (in both secondary and higher education, with appropriate additional education).